Outdoor Education Field Trips

 An un-harvested Christmas tree farm planted in the 1940s creates an ideal environment to study the different stages of the soil cycle and learn about the effects of overpopulation.

-The massive oak trees and maple saplings that make up the oak forest provide the perfect setting for understanding the forest cycle and the relationships between living things.
+The massive oak trees that make up the oak forest provide the perfect setting for understanding the forest cycle and the relationships between living things.
 From rotten log investigations to tree-themed poetry, students gain a wider understanding of what happens in the forest over the long term.

 An interactive exhibit, the Nature Center is the perfect place to learn more about the surrounding ecosystem.
 Learn about reptiles and amphibians with real frogs, turtles, and snakes.
 Visit the inside of a beehive and play exciting games that illustrate the food chain.